-Ability to develop parallel programs

-SD1 Efficient Algorithms and Data Structures

-Description:

-Ability to assess the efficiency of algorithms and data structures, especially with respect to their suitability for typical (scientific) parallel programs, e.g. by the help of popular practice-relevant examples SD2 Programming Short Background: The user learns how to complete programming tasks and gets a short overview of machine- and assembly-languages toward so-called high-level programming languages.
+Ability to develop programs for HPC (according to the respective level) Ability to develop parallel programs for shared memory systems as well as for message passing systems (according to the respective level) Ability to understand efficient algorithms and data structures (according to the respective level) Ability to assess the efficiency and suitability of algorithms and data structures for the respective application (according to the respective level) SE1.1-E Programming Languages Relevant for: Developer Short Background: The user learns how to complete programming tasks and gets a short overview of machine- and assembly-languages toward so-called high-level programming languages.
 The focus lies on the programming languages that are in widespread use within the HPC community.
 Description:

-Ability to program in languages typically used in HPC environments, such as C, C++, FORTRAN, HPX Ability to use interoperability between languages, for example by calling C or C++ from FORTRAN and vice versa Ability to use integrated development environments (IDEs) like Eclipse, e.g. to seamlessly perform the typical development cycle with the steps edit, build (compile and link), and test Ability to debug a program using simple techniques such as inserting debugging output statements into the source code e.g. using printf - also against the background of potential problems with the ordering of the (stdout) output that may exist in parallel environments like MPI Ability to use sophisticated debuggers such as GDB, DDT, and TotalView SD3 Parallel Programming Short Background: Parallel programming of shared memory systems and message passing systems as well as load balancing is addressed.
+Ability to use program language extensions used in HPC environments, such as HPX, Cilk (expert level) Ability to program in advanced languages typically used in HPC environments, such as C++, Python (intermediate level) Ability to use interoperability between languages, for example by calling C or C++ from FORTRAN and vice versa (intermediate level) Ability to program in languages typically used in HPC environments, such as C, FORTRAN (basic level) SE1.2-E Parallel Programming Relevant for: Developer Short Background: Parallel programming of shared memory systems and message passing systems as well as load balancing is addressed.
 Description: